-What courses would I take in the GIS/Planning curriculum?
+What courses would I take in the Geography curriculum?

-The GIS/Planning Option introduces students to lower division coursework in world regional, physical, and human geography.
+The Geography Option introduces students to lower division coursework in world regional, physical, and human geography.
 These courses emphasize the importance of basic spatial relationships, the global distributions of physical and cultural phenomena, the complex interplay between natural and human systems, and the factors involved in the evolution of the earth's varied landscapes.
-Basic courses in statistics, cartography, economics, and political science offer additional tools that are useful to every geographer and potential planner.
-Upper division coursework includes a variety of more specialized offerings in GIS- and Planning-related topics such as GIS and Spatial Analysis, Aerial Photo Interpretation, Advanced GIS and Spatial Analysis, Geographical Planning, and Tourism and Recreational Planning.
-Students also are required to take several upper division electives outside of the Department in fields such as Biology, Political Science, and Land Resources.
-A Capstone course is required in the student's senior year and offers an overview of the discipline of Geography and opportunities to complete more advanced research.
+Basic courses in a modern language and in math and statistics offer additional tools that are useful to every geographer.
+Upper division coursework includes a variety of more specialized offerings in topics such as water resources, geomorphology, urban geography, and cultural/regional geography.
+Students are required to take 4 or 5 upper division thematic electives as well as 1 or 2 methods courses in skills such as aerial photo interpretation, GIS and remote sensing.
+A Capstone course is required in the student's senior year and offers an overview of the discipline and opportunities to complete more advanced research.
+All Geography majors must also complete an approved minor OR complete a physical or human "Emphasis" within the curriculum.
+Each Emphasis requires approximately 11-12 lower-division credits in relevant topics (such as soils, biology, and political science) as well as 9-12 credits of adviser-approved electives.

-What opportunities for Fieldwork and Internships are there in GIS/Planning?
+What opportunities for fieldwork are there in Geography?

 A variety of fieldwork opportunities are available in the Option, taking advantage of the great regional laboratory in the northern Rocky Mountains.
 Several upper division courses include extensive fieldwork exercises.
-Classes such as Geomorphology and Mountain Geography expose students to the varied natural and human environments of the region.
-In addition, juniors and seniors are strongly encouraged to take advantage of internship opportunities that allow them to work in local and regional settings that include GIS- and planning-related experience.
-The Department enjoys excellent relationships with many potential employers.
+Classes such as Geomorphology, Snow Dynamics, and Mountain Geography expose students to the varied natural and human environments of the region.
+In addition, juniors and seniors are strongly encouraged to take advantage of internship opportunities that allow them to work in local and regional settings that include fieldwork experience.

-How does the GIS/Planning option prepare me for more advanced training and employment?
+How does the Geography Option prepare me for more advanced training and employment?

 A B.S.
-Degree in Earth Sciences with an Option in GIS/Planning offers students outstanding employment and educational opportunities.
-In fact, many of our graduates hold professional jobs in geography, planning, and GIS-related positions within Montana and the region while others have successfully relocated elsewhere after gradation.
-Majors find professional jobs in urban and land use planning, locational analysis in both the public and private sector, area studies analysis, natural resources and environmental management, as well as skills-oriented positions in cartography, remote sensing, and GIS.
-The Option specifically targets a set of skills and background coursework designed to appeal to potential employers in these fields.
-Broad training in Geography also offers excellent preparation for more advanced education in environmental law, international business, resource planning, and other more specialized graduate school opportunities.
+Degree in Earth Sciences with an option in Geography offers students outstanding employment and educational opportunities.
+In fact, many of our graduates hold professional jobs in geographyrelated positions within Montana and the region while others have successfully relocated elsewhere after gradation.
+Geographers find professional jobs in urban and land use planning, locational analysis in both the public and private sector, area studies analysis, natural resources and environmental management, as well as skills-oriented positions in cartography, remote sensing, and GIS.
+Geography also offers excellent preparation for more advanced education in environmental law, international business, resource planning, and other more specialized graduate school opportunities.